Five Careers for Which a Master’s in Human Resources Prepares You

 A growing population means a growing workforce—which in turn means a growing need for human resource professionals.

-According the Bureau of Labor Statistics, U. S employers are expected to add over 12,000 human resource managers1 and nearly 39,000 human resource specialists2 between 2016 and 2026.
+According the Bureau of Labor Statistics, U. S employers are expected to add over 10,800 human resource managers1 and about 33,000 human resource specialists2 between 2018 and 2028.
 That’s a lot of opportunity, particularly for anyone who holds great credentials, like a human resource degree at the master’s level.

 What makes a master’s-level HR degree so useful?
 For one, earning a degree such as an MS in Human Resource Management can help you gain the strategic, organizational, management, and analytical skills that today’s employers are seeking.
 For another, a master’s degree can help you qualify for the full range of human resource careers.